crate/cloud-howtos/docs/overview.rst

 The account overview screen lists the organizations and projects you can access.

-If you follow the `getting started`_ instructions and deploy a test cluster, your account overview will look something like this:
+If you follow the `tutorial`_ instructions and deploy a test cluster, your account overview will look something like this:

 .. image:: _assets/img/account-overview.png